Why Retrieval Practice Will Help You Learn More

 I’m a teacher, How can I use retrieval practice in my classroom?

 Here’s the immediate upside of using retrieval practice in the classroom – no grading.
 That’s right – zero grading, friends.
+Retrieval practice is most effective when it is not graded.

 Also, retrieval practice doesn’t require massive changes to what you’re already doing.
 You might already be using retrieval practice, in fact.
 You probably only need to make some tweaks to your classroom practices to get started!